-Media producers and journalists, please also visit my Press Kit page.
+Media producers, journalists, and book shop representatives, please also visit my Press Kit page.

 The first thing everyone notices about this human (aside from my mobility device) is my slight Belfast accent.
 I sort of tuck it away for interviews, videos, and panels, but the sneaky thing keeps popping back out again!
 It was pretty funny when Canadian author Tanya Huff pointed that out to me in a panel we were on about absurdist humour in fiction, moderated by Amazing Stories editor and Canadian author Ira Nayman in 2017.
 But I was born a citizen of Ireland, so I do come by it honestly, even though my birth took place in Verdun, Québec.